 On January 19, 2019, we march again.
 The theme for the 2019 Women's Marches around the world is ENDING VIOLENCE AGAINST WOMEN.
 The World Health Organization (WHO) reports that 1 in 3 women worldwide has experienced either physical or sexual intimate partner violence or non-partner sexual violence in their lifetime." ~ Source

-Women's March Canada's website has all the information regarding The March, the history, advocacy, how to take action and more.
+Women's March Canada's Facebook Page has all the information regarding The March, the history, advocacy, how to take action and more.

 On February 22, 2007, the Canadian House of Commons passed a motion condemning the trafficking of women and children across international borders for the purposes of sexual exploitation.

 The House of Commons proclaimed February 22 as Human Trafficking Awareness Day to help bring awareness to the magnitude of modern day slavery in Canada and abroad and encourage Canadians to take steps to combat human trafficking.